 - Screenshots from their gig accounts (Instacart, Uber, Lyft, etc.)

 The rules for providing proof of income are pretty lenient.
-The key thing you want to do is make sure your documentation is legible and you clearly mark how often you get paid.
+The critical thing you want to do is make sure your documentation is legible, and you clearly mark how often you get paid.
 Make the job easy for your loan servicer.